Luxembourg entry visa for third-country nationals

 A visa type D is valid for a period of 90 days to one year maximum.

 Note that the Passport, Visa and Legalisation Office is competent for visa applications regarding stays not exceeding 90 days over any 180-day period.
-For applications concerning a stay of more than 3 months, the competent authority is the Department for Foreigners at the Immigration Directorate.
+For applications concerning a stay of more than 3 months, the competent authority is the Department for foreigners at the General Department of immigration.

 Staying less than 90 days and carrying out a paid activity

-Third-country nationals subject to a visa obligation who wish to work in Luxembourg during a stay of less than 90 days must apply for a long stay visa (D).
+Third-country nationals subject to a visa obligation who wish to work in Luxembourg during a stay of less than 90 days must apply for a short stay visa (C).

 Family reunification with an EU citizen

-Third country nationals subject to a visa obligation who wish to join a member of their family who is an EU citizen or from a country treated as such, must also apply for a long stay visa (D).
+Third country nationals subject to a visa obligation who wish to join a member of their family who is an EU citizen or from a country treated as such should not apply for a long stay visa (D).
+They can apply for a short stay visa (C) to enter Luxembourg in order to join a family member who is a citizen of an EU Member State or of a country treated as such.

 Online services and forms